Calchan/debian-install-scripts/README.md

 The Heroic games launcher for Epic games is not packaged in Debian.
 This is used to initially install and update Heroic.
 By default, when you start the client, it will warn you if an update is available.
 Just run `update-heroic` as root when that happens.

+### `update-retroarch`

+Download the latest RetroArch from retroarch.com and update default configs and assets for all users.
+THis is all done using harlinks so it doesn't encumber your drive.

 ### `winetricks`